jmjles/Web_Portfolio/README.md

 ---

 ## About
-Created using front-end technologies such as React, Anime.js and Material-ui
+Created using front-end technologies such as React, Anime.js and Material-ui.